Probing the mass relation between supermassive black holes and dark matter halos at high redshifts by gravitational wave experiments: summary and discussion

 Using our SMBH-DM halo coevolution model, we have evaluated two types of GW signals; the GW background in the $\sim {\rm nHz}$ frequency range and the GW burst.
 The former can be probed by PTA experiments and the latter can be detected by the future space gravitational observatory, LISA.

 We have shown that the amplitude of the GW background strongly depends on the power-law index of the initial mass relation, $n$, while it is almost immune to $M_{\rm lim}$.
-The current PTA experiments provide the upper limit on the amplitude of the GW background.
-By combining the initial power law mass relation with the recently observed mass relation around $z\sim 6$, we find that the PTA constraint on the GW background gives a limit to the power-law index in the initial mass relation as $n\gtrsim 1.2$.
+We found that the observational result obtained from NANOGrav (2023) implies $n \simeq 1.0$ and it means that small DM halos at high redshift have relatively massive BHs in our model.
 We have also demonstrated that near future PTA experiments such as SKA can provide a stronger constraint on $n$.

 For the GW bursts from SMBH coalescences, we have calculated the number of detectable bursts per year with LISA sensitivity.
 Our results show that the number of detectable GW bursts depends on both $n$ and $M_{\rm lim}$.
 Therefore, once we obtain an upper limit or constraint on the number of GW bursts per year, we can impose the limits on $n$ and $M_{\rm lim}$ from the LISA observation, which can then be used to constrain the formation and evolution processes of SMBHs at high redshifts.